-- Revenue and expenses are recognized in the period in which they occur rather than when they are received or paid.
+- Revenue and expenses are recognised in the period in which they occur rather than when they are received or paid.

-- It is an important concept because it recognizes the assets, liabilities, incomes and expenses only when transactions related to it are entered into.
+- It is an important concept because it recognises the assets, liabilities, incomes and expenses only when transactions related to it are entered into.

-- Profit is recognized when the sale of goods & services has been made and obligation is transferred to the customer to pay in return.
+- Profit is recognised when the sale of goods & services has been made, and obligation is transferred to the customer to pay in return.

-- Similarly, Expense is also recognized when goods and services are purchased and obligation is created to pay for them.
+- Similarly, Expense is also recognised when goods and services are purchased, and obligation is created to pay for them.